Fast construction on a restricted budget

 \end{conjecture}

-We continued by showing (\cref{thm:mindeg}) that if we allow the time to be only asymptotically optimal, then an asymptotically optimal budget suffice.
-We believe that the same holds for $k$-connectivity.
-Namely, we conjecture the following: \begin{conjecture} Let $k$ be a positive integer and let $\eps>0$.
+We continued by showing (\cref{thm:mindeg}) that if we allow the time to be only asymptotically optimal, then an asymptotically optimal budget suffices.
+For large enough $k$, a similar statement for $k$-vertex-connectivity follows from \cref{thm:mindeg:hit,cor:ok:size}.
+For $k=1$, as demonstrated in the introduction, this is trivially true.
+Recently, after an earlier version of this paper appeared online, Lichev~\cite{Lic22+} proved that this is true for every $k\ge 2$: \begin{theorem}[\cite{Lic22+}] Let $k\ge 2$ be an integer and let $\eps>0$.
 If $t\ge(1+\eps)n\log{n}/2$ and $b\ge (1+\eps)kn/2$ then there exists a $(t,b)$-strategy $B$ of Builder such that